canoon/steam_mobile_protocol/README.md

 ### Common fields ###

- - steamid: this is the users account can be retrieved with ISteamOAuth2/GetTokenWithCredentials
+ - steamid: this is the users account can be retrieved with `ISteamOAuth2/GetTokenWithCredentials`
  - access_token: authentication token retrieved with
- ISteamOAuth2/GetTokenWithCredentials
+ `ISteamOAuth2/GetTokenWithCredentials`
- - umqid: as far as I can tell this is just a random number to differenciate between clients just pass to /ISteamWebUserPresenceoAuth/Logon
+ - umqid: as far as I can tell this is just a random number to differenciate between clients just pass to `ISteamWebUserPresenceoAuth/Logon`
  - message: used for polling the server for new messages
  - messages: list of messages

 ### Message format ###

- - type - "saytext" or "typing". saytext sends a message while typing is just for an indication they are typing (probably more)
+ - `type` - "saytext" or "typing". saytext sends a message while typing is just for an indication they are typing (probably more)
- - timestamp
+ - `timestamp`
- - steamid_from - who sent it
+ - `steamid_from` - who sent it
- - secure_message_id - as the PollStatus can be accessed over http when a message comes in the client will then fetch the message over https from Poll
+ - `secure_message_id` - as the PollStatus can be accessed over http when a message comes in the client will then fetch the message over https from Poll
- - text - actual text
+ - `text` - actual text

 Calls
 =====